 Dr. Sam and David Ganji provide 24-hour emergency dental services to the Greater Los Angeles Area.

-If you're currently experiencing a dental emergency call us at 310-643-8045 or fill out the form below, and we'll respond promptly.
+If you're currently experiencing a dental emergency call us at 310-643-8045 or fill out the contact form below, and we'll respond promptly.

 Common Emergency Dentist Situations: